Your Agents Need a Flight Plan

 Because prompting is the easy part.
 The hard part is everything around it.

 You can ask Claude to implement a feature.
 But who validates the output?
 Who runs the linter, the type checker, the tests?
 Who reads the review findings and decides what to fix?
-Who commits with a clean message, who pushes, who creates the PR?
+Who commits with a clean message?
 Who handles it when the tests fail and the agent needs to try again with different context?

 That's orchestration.
 That's what Maverick does.
 It turns "ask an agent to write code" into a complete, repeatable development workflow — with the same rigor you'd expect from a human team, but without the manual coordination.